 An example is Cycling on the grass is prohibited, because walking on the grass is prohibited, which can be reconstructed as Cycling on the grass (a) is prohibited (X), because walking on the grass (b) is prohibited (X).

-Within each quadrant, arguments are further differentiated based on an identification of the statements involved.
-By labelling the conclusion and the premise as a statement of fact (F), value (V), or policy (P), every argument can be characterized as a specific combination of statements.
-The example just mentioned has a statement of value as its conclusion and another statement of value as its premise, which means its systematic type indicator is ‘1 sub VV’ (first-order subject argument combining value and value).
+Within each quadrant, arguments are further differentiated based on their ‘argument substance’, the specific combination of types of statements.
+This is done by labelling the conclusion and the premise as a statement of fact (F), value (V), or policy (P).
+The example just mentioned has a statement of value as its conclusion and another statement of value as its premise, which means its argument substance is VV.

 The working of arguments is based on the presence of a common term – the ‘fulcrum’ of the argument – and the existence of a relationship between the non-common terms – the ‘lever’ of the argument (see Wagemans, 2019).
 As pictured in Figure 2, first-order subject arguments have the predicate (X) as the fulcrum and the relationship between the subjects (a and b) as the lever of the argument.